sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - In the above diagram, PortChannel0001 is MC-LAG enabled interface, status is down, PortChannel0002 is the peer link.
 Assume PA to PEER1 connection is part of the same VLAN as PortChannel0001.
 - The data flow path is presented by the yellow line.
-- The data flow path from PA to CE1: When PortChannel0001 in PEER1 is down, ICCP reprograms the nexthop of MAC entry to point to peer link PortChannel0002 and make the MAC entry in the ASIC table.
+- The data flow path from PA to CE1: When PortChannel0001 in PEER1 is down, ICCP reprograms the nexthop of MAC entry to point to peer link PortChannel0002 and update the MAC entry in the ASIC table.
 When the traffic reaches PEER1, it will match the updated MAC entry, and forwarded through PortChannel0002.
 - When PortChannel0001 in PEER1 is down, the portChannel state is synced to PEER2.
 ICCP in PEER2 enables the peer link forwarding for MC-LAG enabled interfaces corresponding to portChannel0001.
 In the above diagram, if PEER2 receives traffic from PEER1 via PortChannel0002, the traffic will be forwarded to CE1 via PortChannel0001.
 - MAC learning of peer link is disabled.
 In the above diagram, MAC learning of PortChannel0002 is disabled in both PEER1 and PEER2.
 - The data flow path from CE1 to PA: CE1 will detect the interface connecting to PEER1 is down, the data will send to PA via PEER2.
 PEER2 will bridge the packet to PEER1 where L2 bridging is performed to reach PA.